family dispute arbitration in Cardington, Ohio 43315

 In the quiet village of Cardington, Ohio, tucked away in Morrow County’s farmland, the Miller family had stood united for generations.
 But by the spring of 2023, a simmering dispute over inheritance would put that unity to the test.

-At the center was the estate of Harold Miller, a longtime farmer who had passed away in November 2022, leaving behind a modest estate valued at approximately $450,000.
+At the center was the estate of the claimant, a longtime farmer who had passed away in November 2022, leaving behind a modest estate valued at approximately $450,000.
 Harold’s will stipulated that his three children — Anna, 45; James, 41; and Cheryl, 38 — would inherit equal shares.
 However, tensions rose when Anna claimed that James had sold off valuable farm equipment without consulting the family, allegedly pocketing $75,000 from the sale.

 The arbitration room was heavy with unspoken grievances the day the Millers gathered.
 Anna, a schoolteacher, argued that James—who had been managing the farm since Harold’s failing health—breached his fiduciary duty by selling equipment without unanimous consent.
 James, a quieter man in his early forties, insisted he acted out of necessity to cover pressing farm debts amounting to $60,000, expecting the family to approve after the fact.